isomerpages/moe-bendemeerpri/index.md

       title: Calling all ex-BPS students and parents! 🎓✨
       subtitle: Happy teachers' day 2024
       id: infopic
-      description: Let's take a moment to pen down our heartfelt thoughts for our former teachers.
+      description: Let's take a moment to pen down your heartfelt thoughts for our former teachers.
 Share your messages with us by 21 August.
       button: "write your messages:"
       url: https://tinyurl.com/yhe7d77t